 Gaps in Functional Knowledge Can Be Filled With MOOCs and Bridge Courses

-Bridge Courses are offered through graduate schools and are provided to students who are already accepted into the program but need to complete additional coursework specific to their area of study.
-For instance, students who are admitted to a Master’s of Data Science program with an undergraduate degree in an unrelated field can benefit from bridge courses in subjects such as:
+Bridge courses are offered through graduate schools themselves and are provided to students who are already accepted into the program but need to complete additional coursework specific to their area of study.
+For instance, students who are admitted to a MSDS program with an undergraduate degree in an unrelated field can benefit from bridge courses in subjects such as:

 - Python for Data Science

 - Introduction to Linear Algebra